capytapyclapy/Electr0n/README.md

 # Electr0n1
-Electr0n is a new type of game website using files as its process
+Electr0n is a new type of game website using files (Wip)